Two years ago I happened to make a particular batch of dehydrated chicken strips.

-We often store our various home dehydrated foods in canning jars and then vacuum seal them with this jar sealer tool.
-I’m sure that being vacuum sealed greatly enhances the shelf life…
+We often store our various home dehydrated foods in canning jars and then vacuum seal them with this Jar Sealer.
+Being vacuum sealed greatly enhances the shelf life…

-The reason that we dehydrate chicken strips is actually for the dog – who loves to eat these as treats.
+The reason that we dehydrate chicken strips is actually for our dog – who loves to eat these as treats.
 He’s not spoiled or anything… 😉

 Dehydrated Chicken Strips Shelf Life Report